rigetti/pyquil/docs/source/qvm.rst

 If this sounds unfamiliar, check out our `documentation for QCS <https://www.rigetti.com/qcs/docs/intro-to-qcs>`_ and `join the waitlist <https://www.rigetti.com/>`_.

-For more information about creating your own noise models, check out :ref:`noise`.
+For more information about creating and adding your own noise models, check out :ref:`noise`.

 .. note::
     When connecting to a QVM locally (such as with ``get_qc(..., as_qvm=True)``) you'll have to set up the QVM